Non-Diet New Year’s Resolutions

 - Try to be neutral about parts you dislike about yourself

 - Minimize body checking in the mirror and amongst your peers

 - Be curious about how your emotions might impact your self-image on a given day

-- Read books like Body Kindness and listen to podcasts like Food Psych
+- Read any of the books listed in this blog post and listen to podcasts like Food Psych

 Healing your body image and getting to a place where you are body neutral requires a daily practice of patience, non-judgmental awareness, and self-compassion.
 Some days will be easier than others.
 Know that there will always be days you won’t like your body—IT’S NORMAL!
 Give yourself space to mess up, hate, feel meh or maybe even like a part of your body.